-Unique Gut Bacteria with Deep Therapeutic Benefit Potential
+Unique Gut Bacteria with Strong Therapeutic Benefit Potential

-Christensenella is a particularly promising keystone gut bacteria and YSOPIA is the first biotech company to harness its tremendous therapeutic potential.
+Christensenella is a highly promising keystone gut bacteria and YSOPIA is the first biotech company to harness its tremendous therapeutic potential.

 Discover our pipeline

 Missing Keystone in Many Chronic Diseases

 Christensenella bears high potential as a source of innovative treatments for multiple chronic diseases.

 In 2014, it was identified as the most heritable bacterial taxon in humans and was found to be significantly reduced in obese European individuals (Goodrich et al. 2014).
 These observations were rapidly confirmed in an independent study in 2015 (Fu et al. 2015).
 In addition, high levels of Christensenella minuta in the 2015 cohort were associated with reduced circulating levels of triglycerides and higher HDL cholesterol (also known as “good” cholesterol).

 This association was recently validated in a large Dutch cohort of more than 2000 people where Christensenellaceae were consistently associated with low VLDL (“bad cholesterol”), high HDL (“good cholesterol”) and low serum triglycerides (Vojinovic et al. 2019).

 Inflammatory Bowel Diseases (IBD) regroup two disorders, namely Crohn’s Disease (CD) and Ulcerative Colitis (UC).
 Interestingly, a significant decrease of Christensenellaceae has been reported in patients affected by UC and even more so in UC patients developing Primary Sclerosing Cholangiatis, a co-morbidity affecting up to a third of UC patients (Kummen et al, 2017).